HusseinBakri/Hannibal/README.md

 Since our WBVM is talking to Omeka so we are using the Omeka Client Python: [omeka-client-py](https://github.com/jimsafley/omeka-client-py) by Jim Safley.
 The needed Python modules are markdown, httplib2, pyyaml, and urllib3.

 So you have to make sure Apache can have access to all Python modules required in this library.
-As an easy and headache free technique is to install the Python modules as I have mention in a Python Virtual Enviornment inside your Apache /var/www/html/SOMETHING.
+As an easy and headache-free technique is to install the Python modules as I have mention in a Python Virtual Enviornment inside your Apache /var/www/html/SOMETHING.
 So navigate to such directory.

 ```
 virtualenv env

-#This will install a small python environment inside the map folder with pip and other essential modules.
+#This will install a small python environment inside the folder with pip and other essential modules.
 #To check the pip version of the virtual environment
 env/bin/pip --version